lelegard/arm-cpusysregs/apps/README.md

 `sysregs` is a generic tool to read and write the system registers.

-## Linux-only applications
+## Demo applications

-These applications read or write the PAC key registers and should be used on Linux only.
-On macOS, the PAC key registers are protected from kernel access and using these programs crash the system.
+These applications attempt to read or write the PAC key registers and should be used on Linux only.
+On macOS, the PAC key registers are protected from kernel access and the demo can only run with the current PAC keys, without reading or modifying them.

 - `demo-pac` demonstrates some usages of the pointer authentication features.
 - `pacga` computes PAC values using specified keys and values.